You’ve been in your house for a while and are still fond of the place. But it’s no longer exactly what you need or want.

-“Think honestly about your relationship with your neighbors and how you feel about your location and the surrounding area.
-If you have a strong connection to the neighborhood and emotional ties to your home, renovating may be the right answer.”
+“Think honestly about your relationship with your neighbors and how you feel about your location and the surrounding area,” says Fred Wilson, a principal with Morgante-Wilson Architects in Evanston, Illinois.
+“If you have a strong connection to the neighborhood and emotional ties to your home, renovating may be the right answer.”

 2 of 8